eldenpark/moodsic/README.md

 ## Implications

 ### Machine Learning on Sound
-Sound may be processed by neural networks either as a sequence of frequency data, where a value at a certain timeframe may be relevant to the ones before, or as a set of quanitites (pixels) in a coordinate system (spectrogram).
-In the case of songs, we know the exact length of data and it is fairly short to convert them to images.
-Treating sound as imagery does seem to yield some interesting observations.
-Similiar approaches have been proposed in the academia for a while, and the practice may permeate to the industry in the near future.
+Sound may be processed by neural networks in different ways.
+These include treating it as a sequence of frequency data, where a value at a certain timeframe may be relevant to the ones before, or as a set of quanitites (pixels) in a coordinate system (spectrogram).
+In the case of songs, we know the exact length of data unlike the real-time audio recording.
+Treating sound as imagery did seem to yield some interesting observations on our experiment.
+Similar approaches have been proposed for a while.

 ### Cloud-based
 By this time around, a lot of people are aware of the use and power of artificial neural network.
-The deep learning based machine intelligence seems to be facing another turnaround since it is now made ever more accessible as on the cloud platform.
-Various attempts at exploiting artificial intelligence are expected.
+That neural network is now more accessible through cloud AI platform.
+Various noble attempts in exploiting cloud AI are expected in the near future.

 ## HackSC 2020
 This is a product worked during [HackSC 2020](https://hacksc.com/), by a team of the following.